 Compassionate Community Care For Years To Come

 Huntington Hospital, located at the heart of the San Gabriel Valley, is committed to providing the highest quality healthcare and emergency services to the members of our community.
 Only six years younger than Pasadena itself, our hospital has grown with the community we serve.
 Today, we continue to enhance the services and programs that make us the caregiver of choice for people in the San Gabriel Valley.
-For over 125 years, we have provided compassionate community care, and we’ll be there every step of the way in the years to come.
+For nearly 130 years, we have provided compassionate community care, and we’ll be there every step of the way in the years to come.

 A group of prominent local citizens forms the Pasadena Hospital Association.

 A temporary hospital opens with 16 bed at the northwest corner of Raymond Avenue and Green Street.

 A committee was appointed to raise funds to build and endow a permanent hospital building.

 The 26-bed Pasadena Hospital opens on the present site of Huntington Hospital.